New Hampshire Alternative Teacher Certification

 The Alternative 3A pathway is available for candidates who have a bachelor’s degree and have completed at least three months of full-time teaching in a private school that did not require state teacher certification.
 Candidates for this pathway must send a letter of intent to the New Hampshire Department of Education for a credential review.
 Candidates who qualify will be sent additional requirements, such as testing, to complete the licensure process based on an individualized analysis of their background.
 Candidates must also submit a portfolio and complete an interview with a board of examiners appointed by the Department of Education.

-Candidates with at least a bachelor’s degree may pursue New Hampshire’s Alternative 3B Route to teacher certification by earning national certification from the National Board for Professional Teaching Standards (NBPTS) or the American Board for Certification of Teacher Excellence (ABCTE).
-Candidates must provide official transcripts for all college coursework and a copy of current licensure/certification from the NBPTS or the ABCTE with their application for licensure via this pathway.
+Candidates with at least a bachelor’s degree may pursue New Hampshire’s Alternative 3B Route to teacher certification by earning national certification from the National Board for Professional Teaching Standards (NBPTS).
+Candidates must provide official transcripts for all college coursework and a copy of current licensure/certification from the NBPTS with their application for licensure via this pathway.

-The Alternative 4 pathway is for those who wish to teach in one of New Hampshire’s critical shortage teaching areas.
+The Alternative 4 pathway is for those who wish to teach in one of New Hampshire’s critical shortage teaching areas in grades 9 to 12.
 Identified shortage areas change from year to year; a current list of shortages can be viewed through the New Hampshire Department of Education.
 Candidates qualified in one of these areas may follow Alternative 4 licensing procedures to be hired into a classroom position by the superintendent of the school with the shortage of qualified applicants.
 The hired candidate must then complete an Individualized Professional Development Plan (IPDP) and earn a recommendation for licensure from the district superintendent to receive full certification.

 To qualify for the Alternative 5 pathway to licensure, a candidate must hold a bachelor’s degree plus an additional 30 semester hours in the discipline for which he or she is seeking endorsement.
 The additional 30 semester hours may be a post-graduate certificate or master’s degree in the discipline.
 Similar to the Alternative 4 pathway, candidates must be hired into a teaching position and teach for one year under the mentorship of a certified educator, complete an Individualized Professional Development Plan (IPDP), and earn a recommendation for licensure from the district superintendent to qualify for full certification under this pathway.